UNINETTSigma2/documentation/software/application_guides/castep/castep.md

 Running **CASTEP** would produce an ethene.castep file (amongst others) within seconds for the running examples provided below.
 Towards the end of this file, there are final structure energy outputs printed, ```Final energy, E```; values here should be in the range of -378.015eV.

-A subset of the benchmark sets, the medium set al3x3 and solid benzene together with the ethene-example used here has been added to the CASTEP home folder on both Fram and Saga.
+A subset of the benchmark sets, the medium set al3x3 and solid benzene together with the ethene-example used here has been added to the CASTEP home folder on both Saga.
 You get them into your working directory by typing

 ```bash
 cp /cluster/software/CASTEP/benchmarks/* .